munikarmanish/kmeans/README.rst

 ==================

-This is a simple pythonic implementation of the two centroid-based partitioned clustering algorithms---k-means and bisecting k-means.
+This is a simple pythonic implementation of the two centroid-based partitioned clustering algorithms: *k-means* and *bisecting k-means*.

 Requirements
 ------------